dcomtois/summarytools/README.md

 # <a id="what-is-summarytools"></a>What is summarytools?

-**summarytools** is an [R](https://r-project.org) package providing tools to *neatly and quickly summarize data*.
+**summarytools** is an [R](https://r-project.org) package providing functions to *neatly and quickly summarize data*.
 It can also make *R* a little easier to learn and to use, especially for data cleaning and preliminary analysis.
-Four functions are at the core of the package:
+Four functions are at its core:

 |                Function                | Description                                                                                                                       |
 | :------------------------------------: | --------------------------------------------------------------------------------------------------------------------------------- |